argoproj/argo-cd/docs/proposals/promotion-strategy.md

       # The prod branch disables auto-merge because a developer is expected to manually click the "merge" button for
       # prod changes.
       autoMerge: false

-  # This field is optional and defaults to "-next".
-It specifies what branches will be monitored for new "proposed
-  # commits."
-  proposedBranchSuffix: '-next'
 status:
   # The PromotionStrategy controller monitors activeCommitStatuses and proposedCommitStatuses associated with each
   # environment and stores that information here.